-This is a very basic example and just the tip of the iceberg in terms of the amount of data we’re collecting, but our customers have found tremendous value in having granular behavioral data on their customers.
+This is a very basic example and just the tip of the iceberg in terms of the amount of data we’re collecting.
+Our customers have found tremendous value beyond improving user experiences by having granular behavioral data on their customers.

 Email me (firstname.lastname@example.org) if you’d like to see a sample report.